Please find the audition requirements for your instrument area below.

 All pre-screen and recorded auditions are submitted online.
 Instructions on how to submit pre-screen and recorded auditions will be sent to you after your application is submitted.

 trumpet, French horn, trombone, bass trombone, euphonium, tuba

-Instrumental auditions for incoming freshman applicants must be performed without accompaniment.
 For transfer students, please prepare the graduate requirements for your audition.
-Audition materials should include:
+For incoming freshmen, audition materials should include: